 Louisville's Stewarts chain added a second anchor store to WASHINGTON SQUARE.
-The 3-level unit covered 135,000 square feet.
-It featured a Psychedelic Shop, which carried mod fashions for teenage girls.
+The 3-level unit, completed in 1969, covered 135,000 square feet.
+It featured a Psychedelic Shop, which carried mod fashions for young ladies.
 There were also a full-service bridal department and home furnishings and accessories section.

 Drawing from the Associated Dry Goods Corporation

-Sears was enlarged in 1966-1967 (shown in dark gray).
-As the Stewart's store was being built later in the 1960s, a modest mall expansion (in light gray) was completed.
-This added 27,000 square feet and eight stores.
-WASHINGTON SQUARE now encompassed approximately 517,000 leasable square feet and housed thirty six tenant spaces.
+Sears was enlarged in 1966-1967 (in dark gray).
+A modest mall expansion was completed in 1969 (light gray).
+With these modifications, WASHINGTON SQUARE encompassed approximately 517,000 leasable square feet and housed thirty six tenant spaces.
 By the time of this circa-1973 plan, a twin cinema had opened in the periphery of the mall.

 The south anchor store at WASHINGTON SQUARE was rebranded as an Indianapolis-based L.S.
 Ayres in November 1985.
 As part of the transition, the store was given an exterior face lift.